-For years, I’ve been writing, speaking and consulting on geeky subjects such as the evolution of superheroes, vampire fiction, and what certain science fiction and fantasy books stories have to say about our society and imagination, particularly how it represents certain people.
-I enjoy introducing people to good stories (whether through podcasting, prose or acting), because fun fiction is meant to be shared and it’s silly to act elitist about it.
-I think Isaac Asimov should be taught in schools, I know far too much about fictional realms such as Gallifrey, Krypton and Paradise Island, and I think there is room enough in fiction for there to be fun, all-ages stories as well as dark, gritty tales.
+I enjoy introducing people to good stories, because fun fiction is meant to be shared and it’s silly to act elitist about it.
+I think Isaac Asimov should be taught in schools, I’m determined to find a way to visit Gallifrey, Krypton and Paradise Island, and I think there is room enough in fiction for there to be fun, all-ages stories as well as dark, gritty tales.

 NEXT PUBLIC APPEARANCE!